bradleygrif/Bradley-Griffith/README.md

 ### Great American Insurance - Technical Analyst/Risk Analyst - March 2020- Present

--Develop Python scripts for the purpose of extracting, formatting, and auditing data to be used in catastrophe modeling.
+* Develop Python scripts for the purpose of extracting, formatting, and auditing data to be used in catastrophe modeling.
--Assist in development of a data mart for the purposes of landing property data.
+* Assist in development of a data mart for the purposes of landing property data.
--
+*